rakesh-malviya/blog/_posts/2017-08-25-2-neural-networks-part-1-logistic-regression-least-square-error.md

 3. $$u^{(i)} = {b} + \sum_{j=1}^{n} {w_j}\cdot{x_j^{(i)}}$$, for $$i^{th}$$ training example, where $$b$$ is bias of the neuron.
 4. $$w_j$$ **weights** or **training parameters** we need to learn

-We will apply gradient descent to minimize the squared error cost function $$J$$, also called least square error. (**Note:** We can use a better cost function for logistic regression, we are using least square error for simplicity)
+We will apply gradient descent to minimize the squared error loss function $$J$$, also called least square error.

+**Note: We can use a better loss function for logistic regression, but we are using least square error for simplicity**

 \begin{align}
 J = \frac{1}{2m}\sum_{i=1}^{m} (y^{(i)} - y'^{(i)})^2 \tag{1} \label{eq1}